ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

 NOTE: An .ini file will take precedence over environment variables.

-NOTE: The name of the .ini file is the basename of the inventory script (i.e. 'azure_rm') with a '.ini' extension.
+NOTE: The name of the .ini file is the basename of the inventory script (in other words, 'azure_rm') with a '.ini' extension.
 This allows you to copy, rename and customize the inventory script and have matching .ini files all in the same directory.